NHS Genomic Medicine Service:

 Getting the most accurate diagnosis for you involves comparing your data to that of thousands of other people.
 The more people that donate their data, the more likely you are to get an accurate diagnosis.
 Important information discovered from this research is used by the NHS to get more accurate genomic testing for everyone.

-We hope these webpages will help you to understand why agreeing to donate your samples, and health and genomic data is so important for you, your family, and for future generations.
+We hope these pages will help you to understand why agreeing to donate your samples, and health and genomic data is so important for you, your family, and for future generations.
 The more people take part, the more likely it is that we will all have improved health.